Best Time to Trek Everest Base Camp for Senior Travellers

 What kind of accommodations are provided to you?

-While at the key stopping points, such as Namche Bazaar, Phakding, and Lukla, the single bedroom with attached bathroom will be provided, whereas ascending higher from Lobuche, the washrooms are on a shared basis, due to limited accessibility.
+While at the key stopping points, such as Namche Bazaar, Phakding, and Lukla, the single bedroom with an attached bathroom will be provided, whereas ascending higher from Lobuche, the washrooms are on a shared basis, due to limited accessibility.
 However, the upgraded amenities, such as WIFI, Telephone services, charging accessibility, and laundry services, make the trip comfortable.

 What are the variations of meals to expect at the tea houses?